The-Clayman/Broadcaster/README.md

 ## How to run the application:
 There are 2 ways to run the application:

-1. Docker compose (recommanded)
+1. Docker compose (recommended)
 2. Docker run commands.

-For both methods, plase follow the following prerequisite:
+For both methods, please follow the following prerequisite:
 &nbsp;